 \begin{theorem}[Generalization of ICEO] Suppose Assumption \ref{assump:c-lip-phi-constant} holds and that the hypothesis class $\calH$ has bounded multi-variate Rademacher complexity $\mathfrak{R}_n(\mathcal{H})$.
 Then, for any $\delta \in (0,1]$ and $\rho_n > 0$, with probability at least $1 - \delta$ over i.i.d. data $\{(x_i, \xi_i)\}_{i=1}^n$ drawn from the distribution $\calD$, the following inequalities hold for all $f \in \calH$:

-\end{theorem} Note that the right hand side of the first inequality in Theorem \ref{thm:finite-sample-bd} involves the unregularized empirical risk, which may be evaluated for any $f \in \calH$.
-The right hand side of the second inequality in Theorem \ref{thm:finite-sample-bd} invovles the regularized empirical risk, which is precisely the objective function of \eqref{program:origin}.
+\end{theorem} Note that the right-hand side of the inequality in Theorem \ref{thm:finite-sample-bd} involves the non-regularized empirical risk, which may be evaluated for any $f \in \calH$.
+This is also the objective function of \eqref{program:origin}.
 As mentioned previously, one can often establish upper bounds on $\mathfrak{R}_n(\mathcal{H})$ that converge to zero, for example at the rate $\mathcal{O}(\frac{1}{\sqrt{n}})$.
 Therefore, Theorem \ref{thm:finite-sample-bd} suggests that we should set the sequence of regularization parameters $\rho_n$ so that $\mathfrak{R}_n(\mathcal{H})/\rho_n$ converges to zero as well, in which case the remainder terms on the right-hand side of (\ref{eq: finite-sample-bd-no-phi}) converge to zero.
-We conclude this section with the proof of Theorem \ref{thm:finite-sample-bd}. \proof{Proof of Theorem \ref{thm:finite-sample-bd}} Due to Proposition \ref{prop:w-lip}, in particular the Lipschitz property of $c(\cdot)$ in \eqref{eq: c-eq-lip}, we can apply the vector contraction inequality from \cite{maurer2016vector} which, stated in terms of empirical Rademacher complexities, yields
+We now state the proof of Theorem \ref{thm:finite-sample-bd}.
+Proof of of Theorem \ref{thm:finite-sample-bd} utilizes Proposition \ref{prop:w-lip} and can be found in Appendix \ref{sec: appendix-general-guarantee}

-Taking expectations of both sides of the above inequality, with respect to i.i.d. data $\{(x_i, \xi_i)\}_{i=1}^n$ drawn from the distribution $\calD$, yields